wmamills/xen-rt-exp/README.md

 To do a graceful please destroy all domains except domain-0 and then:
 ```
-shutdown now
+poweroff
 ```

 QEMU should exit when the machine powers down.

 A non-graceful termination can be done via Ctrl-A X.
-(Control and 'a' key and then capitol letter X).
+(Control and 'a' key and then capitol letter X) in the qemu pane or just exit on the host pane.
 Keep in mind that this demo has a persistent disk image and there is a small chance of disk corruption for a non graceful termination.

 If the hard disk image is ever messed up, just delete the file images/debian-12-arm64/hd.img.
 It will be recreated when you need it again by decompressing the template file in saved-images.
 A new download will not be required.

-Note:

-Additional packages are required to run the TRS target but that target is not needed for this demo.
-The required packages are all available in Ubuntu 22.04 but not Ubuntu 20.04.

-Note also that TRS takes a very long time to boot the first time.
-It encrypts the rootfs to the specific simulated TPM on first boot.
-It then reboots.

-The additional packages are:
+The other demos that don't start with dom0less-* can be run in a similar way.
+You can look at the *-test.sh files to see what commands you may want to try on the target.

+## Running the Dom0less demos

+To run one of the dom0less demos do the following (using the zephyr-only demo as an example):
 ```
-sudo apt install --no-install-recommends qemu-system-arm \
-    qemu-efi-aarch64 swtpm-tools ipxe-qemu
+./demos/dom0less-zephyr-only/do_it
 ```

+For the demos that have more that one domain (for example dom0less-linux-hello), use Ctrl-A SIX times to switch the console input to a new focus.
+QEMU is eating every other Ctrl-A and Xen needs to see 3 to switch.

+To exit these demos you can use Ctrl-A x to quit qemu.
+For the demos that do have a dom0 you can also use poweroff from dom0.